Ryomgård: Transport

 The Grenaa railway line between Aarhus and Grenaa passes through Ryomgård.
 After an electrification and renovation from 2016 to 2019, the railway reopened in 2019 with train connections from Ryomgård railway station to Aarhus and Grenaa every 30 minutes as opposed to 60 minutes before the renovation.
-This is expected to add to the influx of pendlers to Aarhus choosing to live in Ryomgård, as value for money when buying a house in Ryomgård might be better than closer to Aarhus.

 By car it takes about 25 minutes to reach the northern outskirts of Aarhus, driving on the Djursland Motorway two thirds of the way.

 Aarhus Airport is 14 kilometers from Ryomgård, with several national flights daily to Copenhagen, as well as a number of international flights, including a Ryan Air connection to Stansted in England.

 From the bus station in Ryomgård there are connections to neighboring towns including Randers, Hornslet, Rønde, Ebeltoft, Grenaa and Bønnerup as well as Aarhus.

 Education

 There is a public and a private primary school in Ryomgård.
-The private school, Ryomgård Realskole, on the main street, was founded in 1913 and has got about 270 pupils covering 1 to 10th grade.
-The public School, Marienhofskolen, located at the top of one of the hills down to the main street, was founded in 1971, and has got 400 pupils from 1. to 9th grade.
+The private school, Ryomgård Realskole, on the main street, was founded in 1913 and has about 270 pupils in grades 1 to 10.
+The public School, Marienhofskolen, located at the top of one of the hills down to the main street, was founded in 1971, and has 400 pupils in grades 1 to 9.

 Ryomgård has also got a Produktionsskole, a practically oriented school for young people who are on their way to finding an education or job.

 The three towns, Rønde, 12 kilometers from Ryomgård, Randers, 34 kilometers from Ryomgård, and Grenaa 28 kilometers from Ryomgård, have high schools and vocational educations used by young people in Ryomgård, who can go to and from these towns by bus.

-Young people in Ryomgård also go by bus or train to Aarhus to attend high school and other educations, as well University.
+Young people in Ryomgård also go by bus or train to Aarhus to attend high school and other educations, as well as University.